awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-photoexposure-eng.md

 ## 4. Experiment & Result

-This section should cover experimental setup and results.
-Please focus on how the authors of paper demonstrated the superiority / effectiveness of the proposed method.

-Note that you can attach tables and images, but you don't need to deliver all materials included in the original paper.

 ### Experimental setup
 It is important to note that processing high-resolution images (eg., 16-magepixel) compared to resolutions used in training phase can affect model's robustness.